-The fruits per plant (NFP) (0.419) followed by SFW (0.416) exhibited strong direct positive effects on YLD (yield per plant), indicating that yield is highly influenced by both the size of the fruits and quantity.
+The NFP (0.419) followed by SFW (0.416) exhibited strong direct positive effects on YLD, indicating that yield is highly influenced by both the size of the fruits and quantity.
 The importance of fruit number and average weight as critical contributors to yield (26).
-Similarly, Kumar and his co-workers (19) found that these traits had an extensive direct impact on yield.
+Another study also support that these traits had an extensive direct impact on yield (19).